MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 - Errors arising from remote help itself, such as unexpected disconnections
 - Features used inside the app such as view only, annotation, and session pause

-No logs are created on either the helper’s or sharer’s device.
+Remote help logs session details to the Windows Event Logs on the device of both the helper and sharer.
+Microsoft can't access a session or view any actions or keystrokes that occur in the session.
 Microsoft cannot access a session or view any actions or keystrokes that occur in the session.

-The sharer sees only an abbreviated version of the helper’s name (first name, last initial) and no other information about them.
+The helper and sharer both see the following information about the other individual, taken from their organizational profiles:

+- Their organization profile picture (if present)
+- Company name
+- Verified domain
+- Firs and Last name
+- Job title

 Microsoft does not store any data about either the sharer or the helper for longer than three days.

-In some scenarios, the helper does require the sharer to respond to application permission prompts (User Account Control), but otherwise the helper has the same permissions as the sharer on the device.

 ## Install and update remote help

 Remote help is available as  download from Microsoft and must be installed on each device before that device can be used to participate in a remote help session.

-When there is an updated to remote help that is required, users are prompted to install that version of remote help when the app opens.
+When an update to remote help that is required, users are prompted to install that version of remote help when the app opens.
 The same process to download and install the initial remote help can be used to install the updated version.
-There is no need to uninstall the previous version before installing the updated version.
+There's no need to uninstall the previous version before installing the updated version.

 - Intune admins can download and deploy the app to enrolled devices.
 For more information about app deployments, see [Install apps on Windows devices](../apps/apps-windows-10-app-deploy.md#install-apps-on-windows-10-devices).
 - Individual users who have permissions to install apps on their devices can also download and install remote help.

-**Download remote help**: Download the latest version of remote help from [Link Pending]().
+**Download remote help**: Download the latest version of remote help direct from Microsoft at [aka.ms\downloadremotehelp](aka.ms\downloadremotehelp).

 ## Configure remote help for your tenant